Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 The multiple key usage types can be selected based on the requirement and key type.

-For example, if the private key from OPTIGA™ to be used for key agreement (Diffie-Hellmann) and signature generation purpose, then the key usage can be chosen as ([OPTIGA\_KEY\_USAGE\_SIGN](#link6aa3bef1_c5a9_4ac0_9146_008ca1645b1a) |
+For example, if the private key from OPTIGA™ Trust M to be used for key agreement (Diffie-Hellmann) and signature generation purpose, then the key usage can be chosen as ([OPTIGA\_KEY\_USAGE\_SIGN](#link6aa3bef1_c5a9_4ac0_9146_008ca1645b1a) |